sainiShivani024/project/README.md

  To run this project
  npm install(use npm install to install node modules packages.) npm start
+ (this will create two table in database by the name of user and blog)

  # Directories in project
  *Controller